jckkrr/EPL_Quarantine_Pools/README.md

 ![image](https://user-images.githubusercontent.com/69304112/154681576-388a62e2-1f2d-4020-bb26-786e001074ab.png)

-This last step is not a very scientific approach, but in the circumstances, it seems justifiable.
+This last step seems justified in the circumstances, even if it not the most scientific.
 In fact, because of memory issues, I have narrowed it downfurther, to a results of 50 or above.

-We now have less than 28,000 combos to work with - which means much less than a trillion calculations to do.
+We now have less than 28,000 combos to work with - so much more manageable than a trillion.

 ## LET'S GO